 Hi, I'm Mark Eliasen, self-taught web developer with a history in InfoSec and cyber security.
-Today I try to focus on making things which are helpful in some way.
+Today I try to focus on making things which are helpful in some way (or entertains me).
 I also enjoy helping others improve as developers both technically and personally.

 My first programming language was Visual Basic 6.0.
 Shortly after I got comfortable in VB, I dived into C++ since I was curious about how trojans, viruses and backdoors worked, so I dug through source codes and tried to modify them.
-I believe some of it was also in C#, but I don't remember it that well.
+I believe some of it might have been C as well, but I don't remember it all too well.

 Later I did some basic HTML, CSS and JS, but I didn't stick with it as I found it ugly and tedious to do.
 I am not surprised given the state these where in back them.

-I kind of always thought I wanted to become an ethical hacker, but after rediscovering programming I mostly try to keep up to date with what is going on and focus mostly on the web security part of it, from a white-hat perspective.
+I kind of always thought I wanted to become an ethical hacker after my teens, but after rediscovering my love for making things, I mostly try to keep up to date with what is going in security.

-In the end, a black hat only needs to get it right once to win, while a white hat have to get it right all of the time.
+In the end, as a black hat you only need to get it right once, while white hats have to "get it right" all of the time.

-Since a development environment is very personal and in the end comes down to preference, please take these with a pinch of salt (in lack of a better term).
+Since a development environment is very personal and in the end comes down to preference, please take this as "inspiration" only, what works for me might not work for you.

-Other apps: iTerm, Cinch, SizeUp, Stay, Transmit, AirMail, Robo 3T, GitKraken, 1Password
+Other apps: iTerm, Cinch, SizeUp, Stay, Transmit, AirMail, MongoDB Compass, Sublime Merge, 1Password, Dropbox (referral link)

-This is not an exhaustive list, and it also does not include any communication apps.
-It does includes most productivity apps and services I use on daily basis or very often.
+This is not an exhaustive list at all, but it does include most productivity apps and services I use on daily or near daily basis.